SAD-AFAG

 Due to the decrease in fish stock, the competition between seals and small scale fishermen has been ascending as they hunt in the same waters.
 Artisanal fishermen may sometime show great reactions even they suffer small amount of fish losses due to monk seals because they have already lower incomes and poorer.

 Sometimes, artisanal fishermen dare to kill monk seals they encounter a seal during fishing because of their intolerance under certain circumstances.
-Now let’s ask the question for this dilemma; who is the guilty for this vital competetion? the fishermen who kill the seal or the seal that takes fish from the fisherman’s net to survive?
+Now let’s ask the question for this dilemma; who is responsible ultimately for this vital competition? the fishermen who kill the seal or the seal that takes fish from the fisherman’s net to survive?
 In our opinion, not both.
-In fact illegal trawlers and purse-seiners and also the competent bodies that are insufficient to supervise the illegal and over fishing are the responsibles.
+In fact illegal trawlers and purse-seiners and also competent bodies that are insufficient to supervise the illegal and over fishing are the responsible.
 Unless the root-cause is not solved the closed circuit problem between artisanal fishermen and endangered monk seals will prevail for sure.

-Cave diving activities are organized by the diving companies especially after 1990′s in Turkiye.
-Caves are visited to show off monk seals in their caves mainly with u/w entrance, hence, caves may be abandoned by seals due to disturbance.
-Although it is banned to penetrate into monk seal caves in accordance with the relevant regulation; some diving companies deliberately guide tourists to dive into monk seal caves especially in Bodrum, Marmaris, Fethiye, Kemer, Kaş and Alanya areas.
-Due to nature of the coastal caves (remoteness and sporadic distribution of the caves as well as difficult locations to reach) in Türkiye, it is very difficult to make frequent patrolling by the competent authorities.
+Cave diving activities are organized by the diving companies especially after 1990’s in Turkiye.
+Caves are visited to show off monk seals in their caves mainly with underwater entrance.
+Hence, caves may be abandoned by seals due to disturbances.
+Although it is banned to penetrate into monk seal caves in accordance with the relevant regulation; some diving companies deliberately guide tourists to monk seal caves especially in Bodrum, Marmaris, Fethiye, Kemer, Kaş and Alanya regions.
+Due to nature of the coastal caves (remoteness and sporadic distribution of the caves as well as difficult locations to reach) in Türkiye, it is a challenging issue to make frequent patrolling by the competent authorities to control illegal seal cave dives on site.

-As a result of the marine pollution specifically the pollution in habitat of monk seals, seals gradually reduce using their habitats which may finally result in abondonement.
-Actually we rarely face with this problem in the country yet it is potentially dangerous.
+5. Marine pollution: As a result of the marine pollution, monk seals gradually using their habitats less, which may finally result in abandonment of such caves.
+Actually, we rarely face with this problem along Turkish coasts, yet it still remains a potential threat.
 It is stated that there is also some heavy metal accumulation in Mediterranean monk seals proven by the previous scientific research.

 Gümüşlük Çavuş Island, Oil Pollution Clean-up Project.
 AFAG members collecting oil sludge in the sea, just in front of the monk seal cave ©1997 SAD-AFAG Burak Kasımhocaoğlu